ading2210/edpuzzle-answers/README.md

 ## Credits:
 The code for the video skipper is based off of [ASmallYawn/EdpuzzleSkipper](https://github.com/ASmallYawn/EdpuzzleSkipper), with permission from the original author and some major refactoring.

-All other code has been written solely by me, [ading2210](https://github.com/ading2210).
+All other code has been written solely by me, [ading2210](https://github.com/ading2210), unless otherwise stated.
+AI generated code was not used in the making of this project.

 Other contributors:
 - [@smatian](https://github.com/smatian) - Improved the popup CSS and auto answerer (#68)